wp-plugins/nextgen-facebook/readme.txt

 * **Bugfixes**
 	* *None*
 * **Enhancements**
-	* Minor code refactoring and changes to some warning messages and option titles.
+	* Minor code refactoring and changes to some help / warning messages and option titles.
 	* Tested on WordPress 4.0 (no changes required).

 = Version 7.6.4 =